dustedmtl/lastu/docs/USERGUIDE.md

 ### Basic menu functions

 The functions below use the Windows platforms keys.
-For macos, substitute `Cmd` for `Ctrl`.
+For macOS, substitute `Cmd` for `Ctrl`.

 A new window can be created with `Ctrl-N`, which copies the query and results from the currently active window, or `Shift-Ctrl-N`, which opens a new empty window.
 Queries from an wordlist file can be done with `Ctrl-I`.
 A different database can be opened with `Ctrl-D`.